Work intensifies for formation of NERC

 - ESTABLISHING AUTHORITY

-May 23, 2018-The Energy Ministry has intensified talks with the Law Ministry to get its legal consent to establish the Nepal Electricity Regulatory Commission (NERC), a powerful body to regulate the country’s energy sector.
+The Energy Ministry has intensified talks with the Law Ministry to get its legal consent to establish the Nepal Electricity Regulatory Commission (NERC), a powerful body to regulate the country’s energy sector.

 Energy Ministry officials have been repeatedly visiting the Law Ministry asking it to approve a regulation required to operate such a commission.
 More than two months have passed since the Energy Ministry sent a draft of the Electricity Regulatory Commission Regulation to the Law Ministry, but nothing has happened.